Returning Member? Login to retrieve information from your previous registration.

 Swim Practice Etiquette:

-• Arrive on time to practices.
+• Arrive on time to all practices.

 • Listen to coaches and follow their direction.